Funding options if your dispute goes to court

 Legal expenses insurance

-You may well have an existing insurance policy, such as your home insurance, that includes legal expenses cover.
+Some people may well have an existing insurance policy, such as your home insurance, that includes legal expenses cover as part of the policy already.
 It’s well worth checking your insurance policies to see if you have this cover, and what level of cover it will provide.

 Your insurer will need to be kept apprised of how the case is progressing and may want to have input on how the dispute is being dealt with.
 They may recommend that you use one of their panel solicitors, but there can be some issues with this approach.
 Panel solicitors are usually cost-effective, but it can sometimes be the case that their focus is on minimising costs for the insurer rather than on achieving the best possible outcome for you.
 You can usually request that you pick your own solicitor to assist you with your dispute, which can help ensure that a successful result for you is their primary focus.